adept-thu/Dual-Radar/README.md

 </div>

 ## License
-The `****` dataset is published under the CC BY-NC-ND License, and all codes are published under the Apache License 2.0.
+The `Dual Radar` dataset is published under the CC BY-NC-ND License, and all codes are published under the Apache License 2.0.

 ## Acknowledgement